THE HISTORICAL SOCIETY

 Mystery Monday!

 So you think you know Wells and Ogunquit?
-We like to post a variety of challenging questions on our Facebook page.
+We have fun posting a variety of challenging questions on our Facebook page.
 Here is the latest one:

 Scroll to the bottom to see the answer.